 - aware of what quality online teaching looks like through Angela’s modeling

 - acquainted with the foundations of Catholic, Lasallian virtue education and how that applies to online teaching

 The courses are designed to enable faculty to apply online teaching strategies in any learning management system.
-However, the course will be offered in Saint Mary’s new Canvas LMS to give instructors experience using the platform from a student perspective.
+However, the course will be offered in Saint Mary’s Canvas LMS to give instructors experience using the platform from a student perspective.